Dispatches

 4. The middle powers

 These are not three sovereign stacks.
 They are three different bets on what sovereignty actually buys.
 Saudi Arabia and the UAE are buying physical capacity.
 Cohere and the merged Aleph Alpha entity are buying a regulated-customer wedge between hyperscaler frontier labs and bespoke government deployments.
 India and Europe are buying time and policy leverage.
-Only China is — uncomfortably for everyone else — buying out of the dependency entirely, and only because export controls forced the question early enough to matter.
+Only China is buying out of the dependency entirely, which is uncomfortable for everyone else, and it is doing so only because export controls forced the question early enough to matter.

-I would bet against the cleanest framings on both sides.
-The European version — we will mandate sovereign clouds and they will materialize — depends on a chip supply chain Brussels does not own.
-The Chinese version — Ascend plus DeepSeek breaks U.S. compute leverage — depends on Huawei holding HBM yield and shipping at the volume DeepSeek's pricing implies.
+I doubt the cleanest framings on either side survive contact.
+The European version, we will mandate sovereign clouds and they will materialize, depends on a chip supply chain Brussels does not own.
+The Chinese version, Ascend plus DeepSeek breaks U.S. compute leverage, depends on Huawei holding HBM yield and shipping at the volume DeepSeek's pricing implies.
 The Indian version is the most honest of the three because it admits the optionality openly: build a domestic credentialed layer and import frontier capability from whoever sells it cheapest at the required quality.

-Three things I will be watching over the next ninety days.
-First, whether the CAIDA draft contains real procurement teeth or only disclosure obligations — the legal text matters more than the press conference.
-Second, whether DeepSeek V4 throughput on Ascend supernodes holds under sustained enterprise inference; benchmarks are press releases, MFU under real traffic is the test.
-Third, whether Sarvam announces a meaningful enterprise contract that does not depend on Indian-government anchor tenancy.
+Over the next ninety days the CAIDA draft is the document to read, and specifically whether it contains real procurement teeth or only disclosure obligations.
+The legal text will matter more than the press conference.
+Then there is DeepSeek V4 throughput on Ascend supernodes under sustained enterprise inference, where benchmarks are press releases and MFU under real traffic is the test.
+And there is Sarvam, which needs a meaningful enterprise contract that does not depend on Indian-government anchor tenancy.

 Sovereignty will not be settled by a regulation or a chip.
 It will be settled by which jurisdictions can compound capability across three or four product cycles without losing their talent or their balance sheets.
 That list is shorter than the past four weeks of announcements suggest.